chocoteam/choco-solver/docs/source/2_modelling.rst

     A constraint is reified with only one boolean variable.
 If multiple reification are required, equality constraints will be created.

+The ``LogicalConstraintFactory`` enables to manipulate constraints through their reification.

 Reifying a constraint means that we allow the constraint not to be satisfied.
-Therefore, the constraint **should not** be posted.
+Therefore, the reified constraint **should not** be posted.

-The ``LogicalConstraintFactory`` enables to manipulate constraints through their reification.
+Only the reifying constraint should be posted.
+Note also that, for performance reasons, some reifying constraints available in the ``LogicalConstraintFactory`` are **automatically posted** (the factory method returns void).

 For instance, we can represent the constraint "either ``x<0`` or ``y>42``" as the following: ::

  Constraint a = IntConstraintFactory.arithm(x,"<",0);